 Incentive payment for WAT drivers

-As part of the NSW Government’s point to point industry reforms, the incentive payment to wheelchair taxi drivers when they carry passengers in wheelchairs increased from $7.70 (ex GST) to $15 (ex GST) for each wheelchair passenger carried in a WAT taxi from 1 July 2016.
+As part of the NSW Government’s point to point industry reforms, the incentive payment to wheelchair taxi drivers when they carry passengers in wheelchairs using the TTSS for payment increased from $7.70 (ex GST) to $15 (ex GST) for each wheelchair passenger carried in a WAT taxi from 1 July 2016.